José Serebrier: Conducting

 Serebrier's New York conducting debut with the American Symphony Orchestra was at Carnegie Hall in 1965.
 At the time, Ives' Fourth Symphony had been considered so difficult that it was performed using three conductors at its premiere in 1965, almost 50 years after its composition.
-Stokowski, Serebrier and a third conductor performed it this way.
+Stokowski, Serebrier and David Katz performed it this way.
 A few years later Serebrier conducted it on his own.
 He made his recording debut with the work, and Hi-Fi News and Record Review wrote of it: "This ... must surely count as one of the great achievements of the gramophone".

 He has had very many conducting posts, including principal guest conductor of the Adelaide Symphony Orchestra during the 1982–83 season.
 He was offered the post of Chief Conductor, but since he doesn't accept such positions he agreed to the title of Principal Guest Conductor.
 Leopold Stokowski named Serebrier Associate Conductor of the American Symphony Orchestra, a post he held for five years until going to Cleveland at George Szell's invitation.

 Serebrier married American soprano Carole Farley in 1969.
 They have made a number of recordings together.

 Serebrier's Third Symphony and his "Fantasia for strings" are amongst his most popular works.
 His style is energetic, colourful and melodic.
 One of his most unusual works is "Passacaglia and Perpetuum Mobile for accordion and chamber orchestra".
 His music is published mainly by Peermusic New York and Hamburg, and also by Peters Edition, Universal Edition Vienna, Hal Leonard, Kalmus, Boosey & Hawkes.
 All of his works have been recorded on various labels.
 In 2012, BIS Records released Serebrier's Flute Concerto with Tango, which they commissioned for flutist Sharon Bezaly.

 Serebrier tours the world with a number of orchestras.
 He has made several tours with the Russian National Orchestra, to South America and China.
 His first international tour was with the Juilliard Orchestra to 17 countries in Latin America.
 He has toured with the Pittsburgh Symphony, Royal Philharmonic Orchestra, Philharmonia Orchestra, The Orchestra of the Americas, Scottish Chamber Orchestra, and numerous others.